JaspherCustodio/JaspherCustodio/README.md

 </div>

 ## About me
-I am Jaspher Custodio from the Philippines.
-I am an aspiring Full-Stack Developer with experience in web and mobile app development.
-I enjoy building responsive applications and exploring AI integration.
-My preferred stack includes PHP and modern web technologies, and I am always eager to learn new things.
+Hi, I am Jaspher Custodio from the Philippines.
+I am an aspiring Full-Stack Developer with experience in website and mobile application development.
+I enjoy building responsive and user-friendly websites and applications while exploring AI integration.
+My preferred stack includes PHP and modern web technologies, and I am always eager to learn new skills and improve as a developer.

 <details>
 <summary><b>📬 Connect With Me</b></summary>